Eyob14/printf/README.md

-#this is a group project for ALX
+#this is a group project for ALX implementation for print f